earthboundkid/Watsuji-and-Aesthetics/4 Aesthetic Judgment.md

 About this incident, the translator R.H.
 Blyth remarks, “we have here the entertaining picture of Bashō telling Kyorai, not what he ought to have said, but what he ought to have meant by what he said” (343).
 Why is Bashō’s interpretation preferred over Kyorai’s?
 What is the source of his authority?
 As the master of Kyorai, Bashō is in a position to offer an authoritative interpretation of Kyorai’s work.
 Through a lifetime of training, Bashō has made himself able to instantly size up the merits of a haiku.
 He is able to speak for the poetic betweenness in which they operate.
 At the same time, one of the reasons that it is Bashō and not someone else who is in that position is that Kyorai as the author had always intended for the poem to be evaluated for someone with the degree of insight that he considered his master to have.
 Thus, as an author, Kyorai has the authority to invest Bashō with a claim to the authoritative interpretation.
 Bashō is the “ideal observer” or “suitable spectator” for the poem because he has cultivated his taste to its utmost.
 But notice that the judgment that Bashō achieved came not through passive contemplation or reflection but through a lifetime of embodied engagement in the poetic arts.
 Thus, it is better to describe Bashō not as “ideal observer” but as an “authoritative agent.”
 The connoisseur must be in some sense an accomplished creator who enacts their artistry as an expression of the betweenness out of which the artistic community emerges.

 Notice also Bashō’s interpretation of the poem: “In the phrase, ‘There is one more person,’ you announce yourself.”
 The experience of this verse also fits within the structure of detachment and ecstasy.
 “On the edge of this rock” introduces the scene with detachment.
 From a distance, the poet is observing a far off mountain peak.
 Then the poet writes, “There is one more.”
 From a detached perspective, this merely introduces another object of contemplation.
 But as Bashō recognizes, the detached perspective must now gain greater depth through its reflexivity.
 There is one more on the mountain, and I am on the mountain.
-This leads inexorably to the moment of aesthetic appreciation in which the difference between the poet’s self and the other on the peak are given union in a broader context: they are all moon-viewers, even the edge of the rock.
-In the moment of the aesthetic judgment, the subject expands to encompass everything, but the authority§ to speak for that subject is invested foremost in one who has cultivated the ability actively crystalize such moments.
+This leads inexorably to the moment of aesthetic experience in which the difference between the poet’s self and the other on the peak are given union in a broader context: they are all moon-viewers, even the edge of the rock.
+In the moment of the aesthetic judgment, the subject expands to encompass everything, but the normative authority to speak for that subject is invested by the aesthetic community in one who has cultivated the ability actively crystalize such moments.

 - Hon’i vs. shii: Has to be here, to explain why hon’i are normative and how the subject is a field.§
 - Re: also emotion in Japanese verse.
 The scene “contains” the emotion already.
 Isn’t that absurd though?
 No, because the containing is about an active engagement of subject and object, not a passive reception of the object by the subject.
 Hence Watsuji’s aesthetics are a re-descriptive of Japanese history not accidentally or insidiously but essentially since re-description is what we do when we do aesthetics.